MicrosoftDocs/microsoft-community-training/microsoft-community-training/frequently-asked-questions/faqs-course.md

 ### Can I upload my own content to be hosted on Microsoft Community Training?

-Organizations can upload & host unlimited contents and courses on the Microsoft Community Training platform.
+Organizations can upload & host unlimited contents and courses on Community Training.
 This will allow you to utilize the platform as the centralized repository for all your contents.

 The platform supports the following types of formats: